redlibrarian/redlibrarian.github.io/_posts/2019-06-20-predicate-and-dialectical-logic.markdown

 these effects are generally pernicious precisely because they are not in line with the way the social or the material world actually works.

+Addendum: I should add that what I said above about algorithmic systems being being conditioned by predicate logic is also true of knowledge representation systems in general.
+If predicate logic underpins how we intellectually relate to the world, then it underpins how we *know* and how we represent knowledge.
+Many of our social relationships get reified first as stable identities and then in our KR systems.
+Many of the problems identified with classification systems like Dewey and LCSH come down to the reification of particular racist, sexist, and colonial identities through predicate logic.

 NOTE: Two books which I found really helpful on the relationships between predicate logic, dialectical logic, and materialism are: